RetroPie/RetroPie-Docs/docs/PC-Engine.md

 /home/pi/RetroPie/BIOS
 ```

-You can change which BIOS is used in the Quick Menu's Options.
+You can change which BIOS is used in the Core Options.

 ## Controls

-lr-beetle-pce-fast and lr-beetle-supergrafx utilise Retroarch configurations
+All emulators utilise Retroarch configurations

 Add custom retroarch controls to the retroarch.cfg file in
 ```shell